Racism in Australia: Sub-Saharan African Australians

+Current academic literature has highlighted frequent experiences of discrimination, criminalisation and racialisation shaping the interactions of black-African Australians with majority society.
+In particular, a strong negative association between Africanness and criminality exists in Australian culture, which was reflected in the media's presentation of the events in Melbourne.

+The 2016 Challenging Racism Project found negative attitudes to black people were common in Australia.
+21% of respondents felt that sub-Saharan African refugees increased crime in Australia, and 16.1% stated they felt "very negative or somewhat negative" towards African Australians.
+Wickes et al argue that these attitudes reflect implicit biases widespread in Australia which can cause unconscious discrimination.
+International Studies scholar, Mandisi Majavu also identifies a tendency to identify African Australian men as "towering seven feet 'brutes'" associated with "backwardness, primitiveness, danger and crime" and states that blackness is a source of fear in some whites.
+Examples of this include a ban on Sudanese students congregating in groups of more than three in Melbourne schools for fear that they may seem threatening.

+Australian academics, Kathomi Gatwiri and Leticia Anderson argue that African Australians are defined as "perpetual strangers" within Australian society, and as such are constructed as a threat, sometimes within rhetoric of a "clash of civilisations".

+The prejudices prevalent against African Australians gave rise to a moral panic between 2016-2018.
+During this period, members of the Coalition government and the right-wing press focussed continual attention on an alleged "African gang problem" in Melbourne, despite repeated denials that any such gangs existed by senior members of the police, members of the Sudanese Australian community in the city, and the Victorian government.

 Contemporary issues

 Asylum seekers

 Commentators such as writer Christos Tsiolkas have accused the Australian Government of racism in its approach to asylum seekers in Australia.
 Both major parties have supported a ban on asylum seekers who arrive by boat.
 For many years Australia operated the Pacific Solution, which included the relocation of asylum seekers arriving by boat in offshore detention centres on Manus and Nauru.
 Social justice advocates and international organisations such as Amnesty International have condemned Australia's policies, with one describing them as "an appeal to fear and racism".

 Anti-Semitism in Australia

 From 2013 to 2017 over 673 incidents of anti-Semitic behaviour were reported, with an increase of such incidents in recent years.
 Incidents include spitting, such as a woman in her 60s who was spat on after being called "Jewish scum".

+On 12 February 2025, there was widespread condemnation after a TikTok creator posted a video of two NSW Health workers at Bankstown Lidcombe Hospital appearing to brag about refusing to treat Israeli patients.
+The two nurses were immediately suspended pending an investigation.